 World Health Organization (WHO, 2002), indicated a decrease in the mortality rate among developed countries regarding cervical cancer due to the improved screening techniques.
 However, developing countries have limited of techniques.
 Programs have been Organized and continuously implemented in developed countries.
-These programs continue to be successful due to high level funding by government organizations, women are actively involved in some of the countries, to participate in the screening programs.
+These programs continue to be successful due to high level funding by government organizations. women are actively involved in some of the countries, to participate in the screening programs.
 This report by the World Health Organization proves how significant the availability of screening centers can be in the reduction of cervical cancer worldwide.
-In Ghana, there is very little to write home about since there are only few screening centres such as the Kumasi South, Sepe Dote, Komfo Anokye, Ridge, Korle-Bu, and Battor Catholic hospitals.
+In Ghana, there is very little to write home about since there are only few screening.
 However, these resources or facilities are not strategically situated.
 For instance, within the three Northern Regions, there is no screening centre.
 The nearest screening centre to the north can be found in Kumasi.
 The problem of proximity and unavailability of screening centers for that matter obviously will not encourage women to visit the facility for regular screening.